Market Update

 VEGETABLES

-Brussels Sprouts – In season .Excellent quality and value
+Asparagus – Australian season – excellent quality and value

 Carrots – Premium quality, tender and sweet.
 It’s always best to store carrots in a plastic bag or tupperware, to prevent them from drying out and turning limp.

 Corn – QLD season.
-Very good quality however price is up
+Very good quality however market price is up

 Lettuce – Supply and quality of baby spinach, roquette, mixed leaf and Iceberg are very good